-We offer a range of expert-led services, provided by a team of professional interventionists, case managers, recovery coaches, and more.
+We offer a range of expert-led services, provided by a team of professionals trained in Trauma-Informed Responsive Intervention™, case managers, recovery coaches, and more.
 If you are or someone you know is suffering from sex or love addiction, please don’t hesitate to contact us for guidance.

 1 Gilliland, Randy et al. “The Roles Of Shame And Guilt In Hypersexual Behavior”.
 Sexual Addiction & Compulsivity, vol 18, no. 1, 2011, pp. 12-29.
 Informa UK Limited, doi:10.1080/10720162.2011.551182.
 Accessed 15 Oct 2020.

 2 Moraites, Robynn.
 “Risk Taking Behavior And Its Connection To Addiction”.
 NCLAP, 2014, https://www.nclap.org/risk-taking-behavior-and-addiction/.
 Accessed 16 Oct 2020.

 3 BK, Ajegena et al. “Sex And Sexual Addiction In The United States Of America: An Overview Of Its Epidemiology, Management And Prevention Strategies”.
 Journal Of Addiction Research & Therapy, vol 09, no. 05, 2018.
 OMICS Publishing Group, doi:10.4172/2155-6105.1000366.
 Accessed 16 Oct 2020.